 Pesticides can be toxic to humans when consumed at high levels and for prolonged periods.
 It may lead to chronic effects such as the weakening of the immune system, making one more susceptible to diseases.
 Hence, farmers are required to use pesticides at levels that do not cause harm to human health.

 Are durians in Singapore safe to eat?

 To ensure food in Singapore is safe for consumption, SFA has regulations in place to restrict the residual amount of permitted pesticides that may remain in food.
-We routinely test for pesticide residues in food, including durians, as part of SFA’s food safety monitoring programme.
-Food will not be allowed for sale if it fails our inspection and food safety tests.
+SFA adopts a risk based approach to food safety.
+This means that for fruits such as durians, SFA samples and tests for pesticide residues and chemical ripeners that are known to leave trace level of residues on treated fruits (e.g. ethephon), as part of SFA’s food safety monitoring programme.
+Food will not be allowed for sale if it is found to fail our inspection and food safety tests.

 Durians must also be imported by SFA-licensed importers.
 Food sellers have the responsibility to ensure that the food they sell are obtained from SFA-regulated sources, prepared or processed in a safe and hygienic manner, and do not compromise food safety.

 Consumers can play a part to ensure the durians you purchase are safe to eat.
 Follow these tips:

 - For whole durians, ensure that the durian shell is not cracked or opened.

 - Check for freshness of the durian by looking at the colour of its stem.
 Newly harvested durians have green or lighter-colour stems while those harvested earlier have darker stems due to enzymatic browning.

 - Buy from sellers who observe good food handling practices, such as wearing a different pair of gloves when handling the durian flesh or using a clean knife to remove the durian flesh from the shell.